 Is it safe to quit apps and processes?

 In most cases, yes.
 MacKeeper's Memory Cleaner does the same as Mac's built-in Activity Monitor utility.
-However, MacKeeper is a safe memory cleaner app as it doesn't quit system processes or those important for your Mac's normal behavior.
+However, MacKeeper is a safe memory cleaner app as it doesn't quit system processes you need to maintain your Mac's normal behavior.

 MacKeeper protects your Mac's security and displays a warning message for important processes.
 This makes managing apps with MacKeeper totally safe.